OlgaCarvalho/first_personal_website/_posts/2021-07-26-plan-a-project-handover.md

 ## 3. Operation & Deliverables
+This session usually will be the longest since we are laying out the specifics on how to operate and continue running the project (and where a lot of questions will arise).

 ***What does a day look like operating this project?*** Enumerate day-to-day tasks you perform, meetings schedules, etc.